 Mubarak took the group to exotic spice markets and escorted them on a camel ride into the desert to spend a night in a bedouin tent under the stars.

 “Morocco was where we met the most interesting people and had the most exotic, once-in-a-lifetime experiences,” Ardolino said.

 The two women ended their conversation with a sample of what’s ahead for them in the future.
-They mentioned a trip to Key Biscayne N.P. for both of them, a trip to Vietnam for Ardolino and her husband’s anniversary, and the list went on and on.
+They mentioned a trip to Key Biscayne, N.P., for both of them, a trip to Vietnam for Ardolino and her husband’s anniversary, and the list continued.

 “I want to go to the Galapagos and Easter Island,” Zecca said.
 “Before they shut down the travel to protected and endangered places.

 “I’m thinking of making a hereditary trip to Sweden with my two sisters,” Ardolino said.
 “There’s family there that found us.”

 Ardolino and Zecca are curious, seeking extraordinary experiences, enjoying exquisite visual and physical sites around the globe, and enjoying food and everything life can offer through travel, which makes the two interesting.

 No, they never got in trouble with the law or drove off a cliff like the characters in the movie “Thelma and Louise.”

 “In all our travels, we never found Brad Pitt,” they said in unison.